jerdog/talk-devrel-like-coffee/PITCHME.md

 ![outofbalance](assets/images/out-of-balance.gif)

 Note:
-Each one of these things could be a long diatribe in and of themselves, so I’ll save them for another time.
-But without all of these things working together, your DevRel efforts will be out of balance.
+DevRel is an important piece for a company and has a number of parts - But without all of those parts working together, your DevRel efforts will be out of balance.

 ---
 ![coffee pouring](assets/images/coffee_pouring.gif)
+@snap[south]
+## Q&A
+@snapend

 Note:
 So now that I think we're all thoroughly thirsty for a cup of coffee, who here has questions?